EDIorg/taxonomyCleanr/documentation/instructions.md

 * **authority_system** Name of the taxonomic authority system assigning the TSN.
 * **authority_taxon_id** The TSN of the taxon from the corresponding authority system.

-## Step 7: Create the taxonomicCoverage metadata element
+## Step 4: Create the taxonomicCoverage metadata element

-Now that you've cleaned up your taxonomic data it is time to document it (Figure 4).
+Now that you've cleaned up your taxonomic data it is time to make metadata for it (Figure 4).
 Adding your newly cleaned taxonomy data to the metadata of your dataset will improve the discovery of your data.

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/make_eml.png)
 Figure 4: Make the taxonomicCoverage EML element for your dataset's taxa.